-In all our expeditions we provide the meals service ON FULL BOARD
+In all our expeditions we provide the meals service IN FULL BOARD PLAN.

-Dinners: Vegetable stews-bacon-red chorizo, chicken and vegetable casseroles, pasta with various sauces or stew, roasted meat, Chaw Fan, chicken with rice , pizzas ....
+Dinners: Vegetable stews-bacon-red chorizo, chicken and vegetable casseroles, pasta with various sauces or stew, roasted meat, Chow Fan, chicken with rice, pizzas.

 Breakfasts and snacks: Tea, Coffee, Cappuccino, Mate Cocido, Mate, Milk powder; bread, cookies, jam, honey, dulce de leche; cereals, fruit.

-It is necessary to complete the personal / medical file to clarify if you have any special diet
+It is necessary to complete the personal and medical file to clarify if you have any special diet.

 20% Up to 5 Kilos: Short excursion walks / Trekking Talampaya